RAYAN1-NABEEL/bank-churn-analysis./README.md

-# bank-churn-analysis.
-A machine learning project for analyzing and predicting bank customer churn.

-If you want to apply the **Apache License 2.0** to your project, you can modify your **README** to reflect that.
-Here's an updated version of the **README** with the **Apache License 2.0** mentioned:

----

-# Bank Customer Churn Prediction 📊💳
+# Bank Customer Churn Prediction

 ## Overview 🚀
 This project focuses on predicting **customer churn** (the likelihood of a customer leaving a bank) using machine learning techniques.
 The aim is to analyze customer behavior and provide insights for banks to improve customer retention strategies, reduce churn rates, and enhance overall customer satisfaction.